OneDeadKey/kalamine/README.rst

     xkalamine list us --all      # list all layouts for US English xkalamine list --all         # list all layouts, ordered by locale

-Once installed, a layout should be visible in the keyboard preferences.
+Once installed, layouts are selectable in the desktop environment’s keyboard preferences.

 X.Org (root)